networkx/nx-guides/content/exploratory_notebooks/facebook_notebook.md

 ```

 `nx.all_pairs_shortest_path_length` returns a dict-of-dict that maps a node `u`
-to all other nodes in the network, and the inner-most mapping returns the
+to all other nodes in the network, where the inner-most mapping returns the
 length of the shortest path between the two nodes.
 In other words, `shortest_path_lengths[u][v]` will return the shortest path
 length between any two pair of nodes `u` and `v`: